 Where can I find an event?

-Business networking events are sprawled across Sydney and Melbourne CBD.
-A simple Google Search can return a few different options, but identifying the right type of networking event for your business can drive the best outcomes:
+Business networking events are regularly sprawled across the CBD.
+A simple Google search can return a few different options, but identifying the right type of networking event for your business can drive the best outcomes:

 - Online sites: From workshops to speed networking, Eventbrite lists a range of events from different organisations in Australia to choose from.